laserpants/trombone/docs/bnf-grammar.rst

 ..
 NOTE::
-    A complete treatment of the SQL syntax is beyond the scope of this document.
+    A full treatment of the SQL syntax is beyond the scope of this document.